 Mount Vernon is a larger medium-sized city located in the state of New York.
 With a population of 67,345 people and 20 constituent neighborhoods, Mount Vernon is the 12th largest community in New York.
-Mount Vernon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Mount Vernon was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Mount Vernon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Vernon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mount Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mount Vernon is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Mount Vernon who work in office and administrative support (12.35%), sales jobs (8.57%), and healthcare suport services (8.50%).

 One thing noticeable about Mount Vernon, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Mount Vernon is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Mount Vernon a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.